Constraining Dark Matter Microphysics with the Annihilation Signal from Subhalos: Introduction

 Cold dark matter (CDM) models generically predict the existence of a large population of {\it subhalos} within the main dark matter halo of the Milky Way \citep{Diemand:2006ik}.
 The subhalo mass function is expected to rise steeply at small masses, meaning that there are many more small subhalos than large ones.
 The exact minimum subhalo mass depends on the particle properties of the dark matter, but masses as low as $1 M_{\oplus}$ and below are allowed in several models \citep[e.g.][]{Green:2005}.
 Unlike dark matter annihilation searches aimed at the Galactic Center or dSphs, the precise positions of small galactic subhalos are unknown if they are not massive enough to host stars.
 In this paper we consider how the velocity dependence of the dark matter annihilation can be probed by studying the statistics of the unresolved gamma-rays sourced by these subhalos.

 The number of photons arriving from any particular direction due to dark matter annihilation in unresolved substructures will generally be drawn from a non-Poissonian distribution~\citep{Lee:2008fm}.
 The essential reason is that the photon flux, integrated over a pixel in the sky, will have a non-trivial variance driven by fluctuations in the number of high-luminosity subhalos within the pixel.
 Although, for a fixed photon flux, the actual photon count is drawn from a Poisson distribution, the convolution of this Poisson distribution with a flux distribution of non-trivial variance is generically non-Poissonian.
 In particular, a fluctuation in the number of high-luminosity subhalos (that is, a significant fluctuation in the integrated photon flux) could yield a fluctuation in the photon count which would be highly unlikely to arise from a Poisson distribution.
 An important feature we will find is that different models for the microphysics of dark matter annihilation (in particular, $s$-wave annihilation versus Sommerfeld-enhanced annihilation) produce different non-Poissonian distributions, which can be distinguished from each other with sufficient data.
-This feature in particular will lend credence to the idea that, with sufficient data, one can not only potentially detect the presence of non-Poissonian fluctuations in the data, but potentially distinguish those which could result from unresolved astrophysical point sources from those which arise from dark matter annihilation (with a variety of microphysical models) in unresolved subhalos.

 The non-Poissonian distribution of photon counts depends on the velocity-dependence of the dark matter annihilation cross section because the characteristic dark matter velocity scale depends on the subhalo parameters (such as mass and size) in a manner which is largely determined by dimensional analysis~\citep{Boddy:2019wfg}.
 The subhalo luminosity distribution will thus vary with the choice of dark matter microphysics, since these different choices will differently weight the distribution of subhalo parameters.
 These differing subhalo luminosity distributions will lead to different non-Poisson photon count distributions, reflecting fluctuations in the photon counts resulting from fluctuations in the number of subhalos along the line of sight.